Our Board has three members: a chair, a deputy chair, and a chief electoral officer. The chief electoral officer is also our chief executive.

 Jane Meares, Llb Hons

-Jane’s five-year term as Deputy Chair of the Electoral Commission began in August 2019.
+Jane’s 5-year term as Deputy Chair of the Electoral Commission began in August 2019.
 Jane is a barrister at Clifton Chambers in Wellington.
 She undertakes public sector and commercial advisory work.
 She was previously Treasury’s chief legal adviser.

 Jane is Chair and Chief Commissioner of the Transport Accident Investigation Commission, Chair of Financial Services Complaints Limited, a director of the Electricity Corporation of New Zealand, a member of a commercial advisory board for the Department of Corrections, Chair of the Ballet Foundation of New Zealand and a trustee of the UNICEF Children’s Foundation.